grafana/pyroscope/examples/java-jfr/rideshare/README.md

 ### Profiling a Java Rideshare App with Pyroscope
 ![java_example_architecture_new_00](https://user-images.githubusercontent.com/23323466/173369880-da9210af-9a60-4ace-8326-f21edf882575.gif)

-Note: For documentation on Pyroscope's java integration visit our website for [java](https://pyroscope.io/docs/java/) or check out our [JFR parser](https://github.com/pyroscope-io/jfr-parser) repo.
+Note: For documentation on Pyroscope's java integration visit our website for [java](https://pyroscope.io/docs/java/).
+It's also worth noting that Pyroscope's java integration is powered by our [JFR parser](https://github.com/pyroscope-io/jfr-parser).

 ## Background
 In this example we show a simplified, basic use case of Pyroscope.
-We simulate a "ride share" company which has three endpoints found in `main.go`:
+We simulate a "ride share" company which has three endpoints found in `RideShareController.java`:
 - `/bike`    : calls the `orderBike(searchRadius)` function to order a bike
 - `/car`     : calls the `orderCar(searchRadius)` function to order a car
 - `/scooter` : calls the `orderScooter(searchRadius)` function to order a scooter